 Of all the things to see in your home or business, cockroaches are certainly one of the most feared and reviled.
 Many things attract roaches, both in the wild and at home.
-They’re notorious for their bad smells and ability to spread disease, but would you believe that less than 1% of all cockroach species ever pose a problem to humans?
+They’re notorious for their unpleasant odor and ability to spread disease, but would you believe that less than 1% of all cockroach species ever pose a problem to humans?
 Roaches may have a bad reputation, but they’re a vital part of our global ecosystem.
-Without cockroaches, we wouldn’t have any way to dispose of rotting vegetation, food, and animal matter.
-Still; that doesn’t mean we want roaches in our homes.
+Without cockroaches, we wouldn’t have any means of disposing of rotting vegetation, food, and animal matter.
+That notwithstanding, we still prefer them to stay clear of our homes.

-Here, we’ll learn more about what attracts roaches.
+But what attracts roaches?
+Here, we’ll learn more about what makes them unable to stay away.
 We’ll take a deep dive into just what substances, smells, and habitats are most loved by these disease-carrying pests.
 Then, we’ll go over what to do if you suddenly find cockroaches, or if you find them inhabiting perhaps the worst place of all—your bedroom.
 After that we’ll analyze all the signs of a cockroach infestation, and what you can do to get rid of them.
 Finally, we’ll learn more about what keeps roaches away, and just how effective lights are against these six-legged insects.

 How Do You Get Roaches in the First Place?